oddbird/start-testing-preso/slides.rst

 .. note::

+   Unit.

    * These are the tests we've been looking at.

    * Unless collaborators are simple, replace with fakes.

    * Don't exercise very much code.

+   Integration.

-   * Can be at various levels: testing integration of two different methods/classes, up to end-to-end tests of the entire system.
+   * Can be at various levels: testing integration of two different methods/classes, up to end-to-end tests of the entire system (these are sometimes called acceptance tests).

    * Exercise more code; may also exercise external systems (e.g. database) and require more setup.